9 Creative Ways to Reuse Plastic Containers Around the House

 6. Meal-Plan Like a Boss

 Sometimes the challenge with meal planning is having enough containers to store prepped items.
 Use takeout containers to store rice, noodles, soups, veggies and other ingredients you’ve chopped or cooked ahead to set yourself up for healthy eating during the week.
+And make sure you know how to get the smell out of Tupperware when planning from meal to meal.

 7. Store Your Receipts